How BloodHound Works

 Each solver looks at one particular aspect or feature of your chart, and so to examine multiple aspects of your chart, you would employ multiple solvers, each designated to look at different areas of interest.
 You can commission as many confidence solvers as you like in your BHT, but remember the more solvers you have, the more work BloodHound has to do to calculate your result.
 Generally speaking it is good practice to use only the solvers that are necessary to produce your end result, and remove solvers that aren’t contributing anything to the final calculation.

-Solvers produce a confidence value (between 0 and 1.0) for each of the long and short sides simultaneously for every bar (or tick).
+Solvers produce a confidence value between 0 to 1.0 (0% to 100% confidence) for both the long and short sides simultaneously for every bar (or tick).
 You can think of solvers as a way to interpret what you’re seeing on your chart and translating that into a grading score between 0 and 1.0 for each side.
 For example, let’s say you’re interested in the slope of a particular indicator.
 Part of your trading system dictates that a positive slope is good for long trades, and negative slope is good for short trades.
 To represent this aspect of your trading system, you would add an Indicator Slope Solver to your BHT, and configure it to give you a 1.0 on the long side and 0 on the short side when the slope is positive, and a 1.0 on the short side and 0 on the long side when the slope is negative (this is actually the Indicator Slope Solver’s default behavior already).
 You would then add other solvers to the BHT to represent the other aspects of your trading system.

 Logic Templates